mominkas/Cheforie/README.md

 - As a *user*, I want to be able to **save my recipe list and fixed meals list** to file (if I so choose)
 - As a *user*, I want to be able to be able to **load my recipe list and fixed meal list** from file (if I so choose)

+# Instructions for Grader

+- You can generate the first required action related to adding Xs to a Y by clicking the add Recipe button and following the provided instructions.
+To view if a recipe has been added, click on view recipes.
+- You can generate the second required action related to adding Xs to a Y by going to view recipes and clicking on filter on the bottom right.
+Type in either breakfast, lunch, or dinner, to filter your recipes accordingly and get a new filtered list that you can view now.
+- You can locate my visual component by looking at the top left, this is my logo
+- You can save the state of my application by clicking save on the main menu.
+- You can reload the state of my application by clicking load from the main menu.